tatsumoto-ren/tatsumoto-ren.github.io/blog/mdx-dictionaries.md

 ---

 [GoldenDict](setting-up-goldendict.html)
-is yet another dictionary lookup program that can be used for learning Japanese.
+is another dictionary lookup program useful for learning Japanese.
 GoldenDict supports `MDX` dictionaries.
-It can read `EPWING` dictionaries as well, but the feature is very clunky in my experience.
+It can also read `EPWING` files, but that feature is clunky in my experience.
-Qolibri is much better for EPWING.
+[Qolibri](setting-up-qolibri.html) is much better for EPWING.
-This article
-provides you with download links for MDX dictionary files.
+This article provides download links for MDX dictionary files.

 ****